Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 The canonical reserved Memo must name this source domain, the target transaction's encoded domain, exact origin `W`, and an anchor sequence earlier than the callback ledger.
 The owner-keyed `(owner, W)` latch must exist and its stored origin sequence and normalized target digest must match.
-A future anchor or not-yet-visible latch returns retryable `telEXPORT_LATCH_REQUIRED`; malformed or mismatched identity is permanently malformed; a latch that already records XPOP returns `tecDUPLICATE`.
+For an account-authorized Import, a future anchor or not-yet-visible latch returns retryable `telEXPORT_LATCH_REQUIRED`; malformed or mismatched identity is permanently malformed; an already recorded XPOP returns `tecDUPLICATE`.
+An allowance-only attempt with an absent or ineligible grant instead fails account authorization (typically `tefBAD_AUTH`), without a fee claim.
 Apply ratchets the accepted validator-list sequence before recording XPOP on the latch.
 It performs no burn-to-mint credit or account creation; the existing owner account's Hook observes the proved result.